LemLib/LemLib/docs/tutorials/3_tuning_and_moving.md

 > _**IMPORTANT NOTE**_
 <br>
 > `chassis::waitUntil` and `chassis.waitUntilDone` work for all movements.
-The only difference is when you are using `chassis.waitUntil`, where instead of inches the units are in degrees.
+The only difference is when you are using `chassis.turnTo`, where instead of inches the units are in degrees.

 This system will take a bit of getting used to, but it is very powerful.
 If you need additional examples, check out the [example project](https://github.com/LemLib/LemLib/blob/master/src/main.cpp), open a [discussion](https://github.com/LemLib/LemLib/discussions/new?category=q-a), or open a ticket in our [discord server](https://discord.gg/pCHr7XZUTj)